ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 are "the right ones" or not.

-While it must be up to network administrators to decide what they want on their networks, the software supplier should supply the Reference Integrity Measurements that may be used by a Verifier to determine if evidence shows known good, known bad or unknown software configurations.
+While it must be up to network administrators to decide what they want on their networks, the software supplier should supply the Reference Values, in signed Reference Integrity Manifests, that may be used by a Verifier to determine if evidence shows known good, known bad or unknown software configurations.